bitrise-io/devcenter/_articles/reviews/public-sample-apps-draft.md

 published: false

 ---
-Bitrise maintains a couple of sample apps to demonstrate the   This guide aims to remedy some pain points you might experience when configuring your workflow.
+Bitrise maintains a couple of sample apps to demonstrate the recommended setup and configuration of a workflow.
+We encourage you to have a look at them!
+All the sample apps we provide in this guide are monitored by our developers on a weekly basis.
+All apps are scheduled to run between 4 and 5 on every Monday morning to see if the VM updates happening on Saturdays have disrupted the sample apps.
+If so, our developers fix the sample apps so that you have them as reliable reference.

 For each sample app, we provide a primary and deploy workflow, these contain the most frequent and recommended step to use with the respective platform.